CVE-2022-50926

 Executive summary

-A critical privilege escalation vulnerability in WAGO PFC200 G2 firmware allows unauthenticated attackers to gain administrative access by manipulating session cookies.
+A critical privilege escalation vulnerability in WAGO PFC200 G2 firmware allows attackers to elevate to administrative privileges by manipulating session cookie parameters.

 Vulnerability